DMcP89/tinycare-tui/README.md

     - [ ] Only pull user and events from Github once
     - [ ] Refactor GitHub interactions to use go-github
     - [ ] Move environment variable handling out of util modules
+    - [ ] Refactor tests to leverage cases
 - [x] Convert time on commits to days when >24 hours
 - [x] Write installation guide
 - [x] Write configuration guide